Priory Belle: 1996: three-year-old season

 On her three-year-old debut Priory Belle ran on ground softer than she had previously encountered when she contested the Athasi Stakes at the Curragh on 27 April and came home fifth of the seven finishers behind Proud Titania.
 Four weeks later in the Irish 1000 Guineas she was sent off at odds of 25/1 in a twelve-runner field and although she never looked likely to win but stayed on well in the straight to finish fifth behind Matiya.
-In une she was sent to England for the Coronation Stakes in which she was able to run on firm ground for the first time as a three-year-old.
+In June she was sent to England for the Coronation Stakes in which she was able to run on firm ground for the first time as a three-year-old.
 Starting a 16/1 outsider she finished last of the seven runners behind the French-trained Shake The Yoke.
 She did not race again and was retired at the end of the year.